-The Spreagle is another gluttonous pooch that can eat you out of house and home if given a chance.
+The Spreagle is another gluttonous pooch that can eat you out of the house and home if given a chance.
 So be sure to keep your groceries under lock and key and keep an eye on their weight.
 Their typical healthy weight falls between 25 and 40 pounds.
-If the size is an essential factor for you, make sure you determine whether the Beagle parent is a standard or small-size Beagle.
+If size is an essential factor for you, make sure you determine whether the Beagle parent is a standard or small-size Beagle.

 This sporting Springer mix comes complete with one of the best canine noses in the business.
 So it might be wise to keep them on a leash at all times.
 They might be really active, but they also have a soft spot for afternoon naps and snuggling on the sofa.
-They are happy-go-lucky dogs that make a great addition to many households and showers you in love and affection.
+They are happy-go-lucky dogs that make a great addition to many households and showers you with love and affection.
 The Spreagle’s larger-than-life ears are likely to be the star of the show.